exceptionless/Website/content/news/2015/2015-05-06-exceptionless-api-usage-and-overview.md

 [![Exceptionless API Get User Scoped Token](/assets/img/news/01get-user-scope-token1-300x218.png)](/assets/01get-user-scope-token1.png)<figcaption class="caption wp-caption-text">Enter account credentials to get user scoped token.</figcaption></figure>

-Click “Try it out!” and generate your token.
+Click "Try it out!" and generate your token.
 Take note of the response messages section above the button, as it details the possible codes that would be returned in the event of an error (e.g. 401 if the user name or email address was incorrect).<figure id="attachment_13101" class="thumbnail wp-caption aligncenter" style="width: 300px">

 [![Retrieve Exceptionless User Scoped Token](/assets/img/news/01get-user-scope-token2-300x105.png)](/assets/01get-user-scope-token2.png)<figcaption class="caption wp-caption-text">Copy your user scoped token that you just generated.</figcaption></figure>

 You can see from the response that it returned our token from the request url above.
-Take your generated token and put it in the “api_key” field at the top of the page and click “Explore.”
+Take your generated token and put it in the "api_key" field at the top of the page and click "Explore."
 This authorizes you via bearer authentication, authenticates you to the rest api, and allows you to call controller actions.<figure id="attachment_13102" class="thumbnail wp-caption aligncenter" style="width: 300px">

 [![Add Exceptionless User Scoped Token ](/assets/img/news/02add-token-refresh-page-300x50.png)](/assets/02add-token-refresh-page.png)<figcaption class="caption wp-caption-text">Add your token in the api_key field at top of page and click "Explore"</figcaption></figure>

 ### Get a New Token

-Now, we’ll get a new token for the project we want to work on and assign it a user role (scope) of “user.”
+Now, we’ll get a new token for the project we want to work on and assign it a user role (scope) of "user."
 We want to get a new user scoped token because we want to do more than just post events (client scoped tokens only allow you to post events), we want to retrieve them.
 Creating a new token also allows us to revoke the token later.

 First, get your project ID from the Exceptionless Dashboard.
 It can be found in the URL of that project’s dashboard.<figure id="attachment_13104" class="thumbnail wp-caption aligncenter" style="width: 300px">